 - Trying not to get into bed until you are ready to actually sleep, as opposed to reading or laying in bed beforehand.4

-4. Stay ActiveWhen your body is being bogged down by inflamed, achy joints, it seems as though exercising is the last remedy that could offer relief.
+It seems exercising is the last remedy possible when your body is being bogged down by achy joints.
 Though it might be counter intuitive, staying active has the ability to offer relief to arthritis pain.
 5 There are a variety of activities that are safe for your joints, and also have the ability to promote your mood and a better quality of life.
 5 Swimming is a great way to work out all of your muscles without putting pressure on your joints.
 You can also try going on daily walks, yoga, palates, and lifting weights.
 This holiday season, make time to exercise on a daily basis.
 You can even combine tasks, and take a brisk walk to the store to get some holiday shopping done!